College of Pharmacy and Health Sciences

 Allapplication materials are important and will be reviewed by the Admissions Committee as part of the overall process for admissions.
 Your previous course failures: C-, D+, D-, D, and F including W, will follow you through this process and will be considered.
 The subtotal score to interview will be adjusted based on the number of non passing grades and courses you have withdrawn from in the last 5 years.

 A prospective student will not be allowed to take more than 7 hours during the Summer I semester before fall admission.

 Prospective students will not be allowed to take any pre-pharmacy prerequisites in the Summer II semester prior to fall admission.
 No exceptions will be made.

-Prospective students are encouraged to take the PCAT test in July and September.
-The January PCAT in the same admission year will be considered but will slow prospective students in the evaluation process to interview.
+Prospective students are encouraged to take the PCAT test in July, September, October and November.
 The COPHS code is 0065.
 PCAT scores must be submitted directly from Pearson.

 Doctor of Pharmacy students who have a documented disability, as defined by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990, will be referred to the campus Office of Disability Services (ODS).
 The College will make accommodations on a case-by-case basis with advice from ODS.
 Students with disabilities who require accommodations for full access and participation must be registered with ODS on the first day of enrollment.